|Policy Title: Financial Conflicts of Interest in Public Health Service Funded Programs||Category: Academic Affairs/Faculty|

-Annual Role and Responsibility Survey with PHS Addendum Form (“Disclosure Form”): A form approved by the Institutional Official for use by PHS-funded Investigator to disclose SFIs.
+Annual Role and Responsibility Survey (“Disclosure Form”): A form approved by the Institutional Official for use by PHS and other funded Investigator to disclose SFIs.

 Conflict of Interest Committee (COIC): The university's Conflict of Interest Committee (including appointed subcommittees), appointed by the Provost.

-Dependent: An Investigator's spouse, Domestic Partner or unemancipated child(ren), including stepchildren and adoptees, under the age of 18, or anyone who receives more than one-half of his or her financial support during a year from an Investigator.
+Dependent: An Investigator's spouse, Domestic Partner or unemancipated child(ren), including stepchildren and adoptees, under the age of 18, or anyone who receives more than one-half of their financial support during a year from an Investigator.

-Designated Official: A person authorized by the university to determine whether an Investigator has a Financial Conflict of Interest that requires management.
+Designated Official: A person authorized by the university to find whether an Investigator has a Financial Conflict of Interest that requires management.

 Financial Conflict of Interest (FCOI): A Significant Financial Interest that could directly and significantly affect the design, conduct, or reporting of PHS-funded research.